Many things matter about a neighborhood, but the first thing most people notice

 identifies this neighborhood as having a higher percentage of sales and

 service workers than 97.2% of all American neighborhoods.

 Notable & Unique: Modes of Transportation

-In the City Center / U of North Alabama neighborhood, walking to work is a real
+More people in City Center / U of North Alabama choose to walk to work each day

 Notable & Unique: Diversity